 After about four hours, I reached the entry point of Mcleodganj i.e. the Bhagsunag Falls.
 This was the main reason that I took the second way as it ended up at the waterfall.
 If you took the first then go to Bhagsunaag Waterfall by an Auto Rickshaw and have a refreshing bath there.
 Don’t go upwards as it is crowded and commercialized there, find a sweet spot downstream and have a bath.

 I too took a natural shower under the Falls and headed back to my hostel to get my bigger backpack.
 It was time to say goodbye to Mcleodganj.
-But not before, I had a meal a nice cafe.
-Finally, got to the bus station and boarded a bus till New Delhi.
+But not before, I had a meal at a nice cafe.
+Finally, got to the bus station and boarded a bus to New Delhi.

 Traveling solo to Mcleodganj was pursued by me in the month of May.
 End of May, to be precise.
 I was expecting the weather to be cooler but it was decently warm (side effects of global warming).
 I feel travelers should head to Mcleodganj at the beginning of May rather than the end of the month.